BOOLEAN¶

 Note that casting negative integers or integers greater than 1 to BOOLEAN will result in an error.

-values, it can be used in various applications where binary conditions are necessary.
+In summary, the BOOLEAN data type is a simple yet powerful way to represent binary states in SQL databases.
+With its ability to store TRUE and FALSE values, it can be used in various applications where binary conditions are necessary.
 Additionally, its compatibility with casting to and from INTEGER values provides added flexibility in data manipulation and querying.
 By understanding the basics of the BOOLEAN data type and its use cases, you can effectively use it in your database designs and operations.